-Consumer credit card balances inched up in November 2012 for the second consecutive month, according to the Federal Reserve's latest G.19 consumer credit report.
-However, November's increase in debt was tiny compared to October's nearly 5 percentage point rise.
+Consumer credit card balances rose in November for the second consecutive month, according to the Federal Reserve’s latest G.19 consumer credit report

 November marked the fifth month of 2012 in which consumer credit card balances rose.
 Despite intermittent drops in credit card usage, Americans appear to have taken on slightly more credit card debt in 2012 than they did the previous year.

 Overall, revolving debt grew by $6.9 billion in the first 11 months of 2012 — a positive sign that Americans are slowly warming back up to credit after largely rejecting it in the immediate aftermath of the Great Recession.